Create an Account - Increase your productivity, customize your experience, and engage in information you care about.

 In the November 2000 election, Colorado voters passed a Property Tax Exemption for Seniors, known as Referendum A. Qualifying Seniors will see 50 percent of the first $ 200,000 of actual value of their primary residence exempted from property tax.
 To qualify, at least one owner of a home must be 65 years or older as of January 1, and must have occupied the home as a primary residence for at least 10 consecutive years prior to January 1 of the year he/she applies.
 The Colorado Assembly reviews annually and has approved funding for the senior citizen property exemption for tax year 2017, payable in 2018.

-You will pay a $3 service fee for every vehicle renewed at the kiosk.
-This fees directly pays for the technology and is not assessed or retained by the county.
-There also is a $0.50 convenience fee to pay via check or a 2.15% fee to pay via credit or debit card.
+You will pay a $3 service fee for every vehicle renewed at a kiosk, or $3.95 at kiosks inside King Soopers stores.
+This fee pays for the technology and is not assessed nor retained by Arapahoe County.
+In addition, there is a $0.50 convenience fee to pay by check, or 2.15% convenience fee to pay by credit or debit card.

 If you do not live in one of these counties, the kiosks are not available for your transaction.
-More counties may authorize kiosk transactions for their residents later this year.
 For information, please contact your county motor vehicle office.

 There are 20 kiosk locations in 12 Colorado counties.
 Only citizens of the following counties can renew their license plates at a kiosk, and may use any kiosk in the state : Arapahoe, Adams, Boulder, Broomfield, Douglas, El Paso, Fremont, Jefferson, La Plata, Larimer, Mesa and Weld.
 Find your nearest kiosk at www.arapahoegov.com/kiosk.